DARIA MAKAROVA

 Cargo 200.
 The socio-political notion, originally a military code name, appeared in wartime at the end of the 20th century.
 A multitude of coffins made out of zinc,

 packed in wooden boxes for transportation purposes.
-Lower speed of decomposition,no cadaveric alkaloid, no inconvenient ugliness, no personhood of
+Lower speed of decomposition, no cadaveric alkaloid, no inconvenient ugliness, no personhood of

 a formerly ‘valuable' body.
 Just tags and the gleam of metal.
 ‘200' states for the maximum weight in kilograms for an aircraft to transport the dead.

-The notion, which was initiated more than 30 years ago is still happening.
+The notion, which was initiated more than 30 years ago, is still present.
 2022 (1979) - ?
 (1989).

 Can the late USSR be other than geopolitical, instead mutate into a sociocultural phenomenon?